oem/habitat-ml/README.md

 ## Ok, sure, but why would I care?

 Maybe you are planning to do a little project where you combine iot stuff with machine learning.
 If so, this might help you with some of the basics, like how would I serve the model and visualize it?
 How should I structure my code best?

+Also included are some notebooks, exploring the data and trying out a few models.